Accounts with financial institutions

 Any type of managed fund which involves the pooling of investors' money in order for a trustee or professional manager to administer that fund.
 Examples include listed and unlisted public unit trusts, cash management trusts, property trusts and family trusts used only for investment purposes.

-Persons aged 15 years and over who were not employed during the week before the interview, had actively looked for full-time or part-time work at any time in the four weeks before the interview and
+Persons aged 15 years and over who were not employed during the week before the interview and had actively looked for full-time or part-time work at any time in the four weeks before the interview and:

 - were available for work in the week before the interview, or

 - were waiting to start a new job within four weeks from the interview and would have started in the week before the interview if the job had been available then.